| Getting your Trinity Audio player ready... |

 Cost vs Value: Why SSD Hosting Costs More (And When It’s Worth It)

 Let’s talk money.
 You’ve probably noticed that SSD hosting plans typically cost more than HDD hosting.
-But the price gap has shrunk dramatically, and understanding the economics helps you make a smarter decision about SSD vs HDD web hosting.
+But the price gap has shrunk dramatically, and understanding the economics helps you make a smarter decision about SSD vs HDD web hosting.- Hardware Cost Differences

 - Operational Costs for Hosting Companies